Part Two: The Traditions

 Tibetan Buddhist food practices differ from Japanese or Thai traditions.
 Tibetan monastics are not vegetarian; the harsh climate made plant-based eating impractical historically.
 But the same principles apply: food is fuel for practice, meals are eaten with gratitude, nothing is wasted.

 Gampo Abbey's remote location requires residents to preserve summer vegetables for winter use, develop warming soups and stews, plan carefully to avoid waste.
-Pema Chödrön, the American-born abbess, has written about how environmental constraints shape practice.
-Cold teaches resilience.
+Pema Chödrön, the American-born abbes, has written about how environmental constraints shape somatic practice.
+Cold teaches nervous system resilience.
 Scarcity teaches gratitude.
-Isolation teaches self-sufficiency.8 The abbey demonstrates how the "place-based wisdom" of Tibetan Buddhism adapts to North American context while preserving contemplative essence.
+Isolation teaches self-sufficiency.8 The abbey demonstrates how the "place-based wisdom" of Tibetan Buddhism adapts to North American context while preserving the contemplative essence that regulates the autonomic system.

 Abhayagiri Monastery: Theravada Orthodoxy in California